vi2k6/Maintain-Bot/README.md

 If Your Bot Under Maintenance Enable Other ProcFile...Got it?
 Know More Here 👇🏻...

-Download A File From [Here](https://github.com/vivek-tp/Maintain-Bot/releases/download/Main/Maintain.py) .
-Make A Main Folder On Your Repo.Add Your Main File And Downloaded File To The Main Folder.Then Open Your Procfile.py.And Add worker: python3 maintain.py To Second Line.Done!!!
+1. Download A File From [Here](https://github.com/vivek-tp/Maintain-Bot/releases/download/Main/Maintain.py) .
+2. Upload `maintain.py` File Your Repo.
+3. Add Two Vaules On app.json as `UPDATES_CHANNEL` And `SUPPORT_CHAT` .
+4. Open Procfile And  worker: python3 maintain.py IN Second Line.
+5. Done!!!

 If you do not understand Contact [Support Group](https://t.me/OpensourceTG)

 ## Getting Started On VPS